ChinmayBhattt/AnveshakAI-Decentralized-AI_V3.0/README.md

-# AnveshakAI: A Decentralized Knowledge Powerhouse
+# AnveshakAI: A Decentralized AI

 This project is building a decentralized AI-powered knowledge assistant that runs entirely on the Internet Computer Protocol (ICP).
 It's designed to be a personalized AI that becomes an expert in any domain you provide, while ensuring data privacy and decentralization through blockchain technology.